 6. An 18-year-old must be able to cope with ups and downs

-7. An 18-year-old must be able to earn and manage money
+7. An 18-year-old must be able to earn and manage money in the real world

 If they haven’t worked for money up to this point, receiving it only from mom and dad, kids may have trouble with financial responsibility, completing job tasks, and learning to work for a boss who doesn’t love them unconditionally like mom and dad do.
 Money management is essential so they don’t get themselves into financial trouble before they are even established adults—I think of all the credit card offers I got as a poor college student and cringe!